Raduziel/Deities-Of-Faerun/DeitiesOfFaerun/Readme/Readme.txt

 Area of Effect: One creature
 Saving Throw: Neg.

 This spell is the reason why a Pain of Loviatar has this title.
-The touched creature must make a Saving Throw vs. Spell or be afflicted by a pain that gives a -4 penalty to its attack rolls and reduce its Dexterity by 2.
+The touched creature must make a Saving Throw vs. Spell or be afflicted by a pain that gives a -4 penalty to its attack rolls and a -2 penalty to its AC.

 ---